perez987/xattr-editor/README.md

 You can add, rename, delete, or modify properties of existing attributes.

-When removing an attribute, the user receives feedback informing of this.
+When removing an attribute, the user receives feedback.
 E.g., removing the com.apple.quarantine attribute:

 ![App](Images/App3.png)